guanquann/tp/docs/UserGuide.md

   * `addorder 1 d/2019-12-31 r/300 chicken wings`

 * `deleteorder 1 o/1` deletes the 1st order for the 1st contact in the contact list.
 In the above example, this will remove the order added by `addorder 1 d/2019-12-31 r/300 chicken wings` since the orders are sorted by date when added to a contact

-* `deleteorder 55 o/1` will return an error message if there is no 55th contact in the contact list

-* `deleteorder 1 o/55` will return an error message if there is no 55th order for the 1st contact in the contact list

 ### Deleting a contact : `delete`